If you have been affected by any of the issues raised in this programme...

 Events

-For the paid events below operated by us, use coupon code KEYNOTE15 for a 15% saving:
+For the paid events below operated by us (at this time the Manchester Leading in a Transforming Organisation), use coupon code KEYNOTE15 for a 15% saving:

 June